Five steps to take and three questions to ask

 Like millions of Americans, I was shocked to read that Equifax had suffered a massive data breach.
 It is now being reported that more than 145 million people may be impacted, including five million Georgians and five million North Carolinians.
 While the delay in reporting the breach and suspicious trading activity by the executives were troubling, what’s most unsettling is that many of the potential victims were paying Equifax for credit-monitoring services.

-While many Americans looked to credit-monitoring services to protect their identities, this latest incident shows that we need to take personal action steps to keep our information private.
-Here are five action items the FTC suggests every person take:
+While many Americans looked to credit-monitoring services to protect their identities, this latest incident shows that we need to take personal action to keep our information private.
+Here are five action items that the FTC suggests every person take:

 - Place a “credit freeze” through each credit bureau to make it harder for thieves to open fraudulent accounts.
-Any time you wish to apply for a loan you can temporarily lift the “freeze” giving you control over when credit information can be shared.
+Any time you wish to apply for a loan you can temporarily lift the “freeze,” giving you control over when credit information can be shared.

 - Place a “fraud alert” through each credit bureau to ensure creditors are more diligent in verifying your identity.

 - Check credit reports for new accounts and suspicious activity on a regular basis.
 The major credit reporting agencies each provide consumers with a free credit report annually.
-Set a reminder on your calendar to check annualcreditreport.com every four months to pull a report from Equifax, Experian and TransUnion and alert the credit bureaus if you see any suspicious accounts.
+Set a reminder on your calendar to check annualcreditreport.com every four months to pull a report from Equifax, Experian, and TransUnion, and alert the credit bureaus if you see any suspicious accounts.

 - Review your credit card statements monthly to identify suspicious transactions.

 - Consider filing your taxes early next year.
 Thieves have been known to file fraudulent tax returns using someone’s Social Security Number as a means to receive any tax refund due.
 Filing yours early will mitigate the chance that this occurs.